azazelo/checkability/README.md

 ## Future works

-- [ ] Use ChainOfResponsibility pattern to simplify call of checkers
+- [X] Use ChainOfResponsibility pattern to simplify call of checkers
+- [ ] Improve test with adding doubles